augustin-laurent/TuxHueDo/README.md

 ## Project status

-Huenicorn 1.0.6 is available.
+Huenicorn 1.0.7 is available.

 ### This revision brings:

-* Better code compatibility for Clang compiler
+* Bug fixes for Wayland session
-* Remove CurlPP dependency
-* Replace web backend with CrowCPP instead of Restbed
+  * Config file now features valid data after initial setup
+  * Grabber no longer crashes in certain conditions after selecting a screen
+  * Cancellation on screen selection now exits Huenicorn gracefully
+  * Connection to the bridge is no longer interrupted on still image

 ## Getting Started